-The service was involved in quality improvement activity.
+The service was actively involved in quality improvement activity.

 • The service used information about care and treatment to make improvements.
-The service made improvements through the use of audits.
-Examples of completed audits were around infection control, case reviews and patient records.
-We saw that systems of patient records documentation was improved following the audits.
+The service made improvements through the use of completed audits.
+Clinical audit had a positive impact on quality of care and outcomes for patients.
+For example, there were audits to review treatment outcomes following hyperhidrosis treatment.